Skip to Main Content

 Louisiana Census Rolls, 1810-1930

-Scope: Multimedia has a collection of all manuscript census rolls for all Louisiana parishes for the 1810 Census through the 1930 Census (except for the 1890 census which was destroyed in a fire).
+Scope: The UNO Library has a collection of all manuscript census rolls for all Louisiana parishes for the 1810 Census through the 1930 Census (except for the 1890 census which was destroyed in a fire).
 In addition the Soundex index rolls for the years 1880, 1900, 1910, 1920, and 1930 are also available.

 How to search the collection: